DefaultValue/docker_infrastructure/Readme.md

 This may happen because browsers are not started during the software installation and local CA is not trusted yet.

+## Composer ##

+Composer commands are run like this: `php -d memory_limit=4096M /usr/local/bin/composer${composerVersion}`

+Thus, PHP memory limit in the ini files is not applied to Composer.
+This allows installing application like Magento without the need to have a git memory limit for CLI.
+See the file `./docker/composer-proxy`.

 ## MySQL - deprecated ##

 Please, use project-level Docker containers instead.
 See [Dockerizer for PHP](https://github.com/DefaultValue/dockerizer_for_php) for more details.